canonical/ubuntu-security-documentation/docs/security-features/platform-protections/cpu.rst

 Many BIOS manufacturers disable the features in a conservative attempt to help legacy operating systems that may perform strangely when these features are available.

-Ubuntu can fully utilize these features, and as such, these pages will attempt to describe where to find these features in BIOS, and how to turn them on.
+Ubuntu can fully utilize these features.
+This page describes where to find these features in BIOS, and how to turn them on.